Blog Post

 • Markdown Extraction with Azure AI Document Intelligence.
 This technique involves converting the document into Markdown using the pre-built layout model in Azure AI Document Intelligence.
 Read more about this technique in our detailed article.

-For each technique, the model is prompted using a one-shot technique, providing the expected output schema for the response.
+For each technique, the model is prompted using a one-shot learning technique, providing the expected output schema for the response.
 This establishes the intention, improving the overall accuracy of the generated output.

 The AI models evaluated in this analysis include: